philschatz/nextcloud-kubernetes-pi/README.md

 If you change any of the usernames or passwords in the yaml file you will need to completely [reset.sh](./reset.sh) because both the database and nextcloud server read the environment variables only when their data directories are empty.

-Now, visit https://kube.local (or https://kube or https://kube.lan).
+Now, visit https://kube (or https://kube.local or https://kube.lan).
 Sign in with username `admin` and password `password` unless you changed it earlier.

-Troubleshooting:
+## Troubleshooting

 - If you see "Service Unavailable" then kubernetes may still be downloading images.
 Check the dashboard to see the status
 - If you see "Bad Gateway" nextcloud may still be starting up (it took 3 minutes for me).